 Colleen woke early the next morning—missing Dusty.
-She was not quite comfortable sharing his bed in Thom and Anna’s house.
-Not before they were married.
-So they’d taken separate rooms, and her sleep had not been very restful, what with all the storm noise, and disturbing dreams of strangers in bizarre masks creeping through the house.
+She wasn’t quite comfortable sharing his bed here yet.
+Thom and Anna wouldn’t have cared at all, of course.
+But Colleen had always been a private kind of person about some things, and her sex life was not something she wanted to carry on under the noses of her lover’s parents.
+So they’d taken separate rooms, as usual, and her sleep had not been very restful, what with all the storm noise, and disturbing dreams of strangers in bizarre masks creeping through the house.
 Hardly surprising, she supposed.

 It still seemed too surreal that anyone she actually knew—much less her soon-to-be father-in-law—had been through anything so…straight off a tabloid cover: ‘Batboy Murders Father With Exploding Cigar!
 Fiancé’s Father Kidnapped For Three Years By Masked Men!’ …Which no one thought to mention to her for two years?